spacecat-max/IR-Lightswitch/README.md

 # IR Lightswitch
-IR Lightswitch to control my LED lights in the kitchen
+IR Lightswitch to control my LED lights in the kitchen.

 <img src="https://github.com/user-attachments/assets/814bfff3-5f91-47ee-ab88-4fc2a37f0402" width="200" />

-Currently, the IR remote that came with the LED strip I have isn't easy to click.

-## What I learned so far:
-- Operating rate (eg 8 MHz vs 16 MHz) of the arduino trinket is important for the data to be transmitted correctly
-- Arduino Trinkets can be programmed using another arduino via ISP because the USB programming is finicky
-- 2 IR LEDs reach futher than 1 (bc of positive interference lollll)

-## Task List:\
+## Task List:
 [X] Read the on/off IR codes from the LED IR remote\
 [X] Test circuit and if codes are correct with LED strip\
 [X] Upload onto Arduino trinket\
 [X] Document circuit design\
 [X] Upload code to github\
 [ ] Design enclosure to switch

+## What I learned so far:
+- Operating rate (eg 8 MHz vs 16 MHz) of the arduino trinket is important for the data to be transmitted correctly
+- Arduino Trinkets can be programmed using another arduino via ISP because the USB programming is finicky
+- 2 IR LEDs reach futher than 1 (bc of positive interference lollll)

 ## Code Files
 read_IR_remote: Start here!
 Code that reads the hex code your LED strip remote sends and determine the protocal it was sent by.
 You will need a IR receiver.